provideplatform/prvd-chainlink-fall-hackathon-2022/README.md

 Select any domain model
 Manually Define the Price Feed Synchrozition Domain Model with the following properties Domain model name: PRVDChainlinkPriceFeedSync

-Fields
+Fields:
-to_currency
+- to_currency
-from_currency
+- from_currency
-formatted_amount
+- formatted_amount
-exchange_type
+- exchange_type
-rawanswer
+- rawanswer
-answeredinround
+- answeredinround
-roundid
+- roundid
-smartcontractaddress
+- smartcontractaddress
-networkid
+- networkid
-dailypfkey
+- dailypfkey

 all with type string

 See sample definition pictured below

 ![image](./proofpricedefinition2.PNG)

 Note how the manual shuttle definition corresponds to the ABAP data type later used to emit the PRVD zk Proof